Meulengracht/bake/README.md

   # icon - Optional
   #
   # The project icon file.
 This is either a png, bmp or jpg file that will be
-  # shown in the project info page, or in the application launcher.
+  # shown in the project info page.
   icon: /path/to/icon.png

   #########################